Group Captive Insurance FAQs

-A Group Captive functions as a legally licensed, limited-purpose property and casualty insurance company, owned and managed by its members under IRC Section 831(a) with an emphasis on risk control and loss prevention practices.
+A Group Captive functions as a licensed and admitted, limited-purpose property and casualty insurance company, owned and managed by its members under IRC Section 831(a) with an emphasis on risk control and loss prevention practices.

 WHY JOIN A GROUP CAPTIVE?

 Different companies with shared insurance needs and above-average claims can experience the significant benefits of forming a Group Captive.
 Its mass purchasing power enables Group Captives to obtain services and reinsurance more cost-effectively than if each member of the group attempted to purchase such services and reinsurance by itself.
 Captive insurance provides greater control over premium and claims management for long-term financial strength and stability with lower operational, administrative and tax-related costs.

 WHAT ARE THE FINANCIAL BENEFITS OF A GROUP CAPTIVE?

 - Retained Investment Income and Improved Cash Flow: Unlike premiums paid to commercial insurers, premiums paid to a Group Captive remain inside the captive and generate investment income with the potential for significant return on premium paid and reserves held.

 - Stabilized Risk Financing Over Time: Group Captives are sheltered from market volatility and avoid exposure to subsidizing the premiums of companies with higher loss experience.

 - Savings from Lowered Costs: Cost-savings come from lower administrative, operational and tax-related costs.